jamesec/evenc.github.io/now/now.md

 This is [a now page](https://nownownow.com/about), inspired by [Derek Sivers](https://sive.rs/now).

 ## Rick and Morty
 I'm watching Rick and Morty the TV show, one episode per day.
 It's such a great show!
-Violent, charming, very creative, and thought-provoking.
+Violent, entertaining, and thought-provoking.
 I especially love the rhythm and the music.
 My top episodes for the first two seasons:
 - S01E04 M. Night Shaym-Aliens!
 - S02E05 Get Schwifty
 - S02E06 The Ricks Must Be Crazy